Skip to content

 James S. Murphy

-James S. Murphy is the deputy director of higher-education policy at Education Reform Now and the author of a series of issue briefs on “The Future of Fair Admissions.”
+James S. Murphy is deputy director of higher-education policy at Education Reform Now and the author of a series of issue briefs on “The Future of Fair Admissions.”

 ADVERTISEMENT